 These back up batteries might not be as environmentally friendly as one might think.
 Lithium-ion batteries are available in utility-scale and residential energy storage systems to store excess solar power.
 The majority of the world’s lithium comes from the “Lithium Triangle” in Chile, Argentina and Bolivia.
 Though that area has supplied almost 12,000 tons of lithium, that’s still not enough to meet the demand for the chemical necessary to make the batteries.

-In South America, the material is produced using brines in which salty water pools for months at a time, the sun evaporates the water, and the lithium becomes more concentrated.
+In South America, the material is produced using brines.
+Salty water pools for months at a time, the sun evaporates the water, and the lithium becomes more concentrated.
 Then, it’s extracted to be processed into lithium chloride for use in batteries.
 In some cases, half a million gallons of water per ton of lithium is needed for these brines.
 The water use raises concerns for the people living in the areas where the brines are located because these areas experience drought often.
 Using the limited water sources for the brines could leave the residents without water to drink.

-Though lithium is the major part of the battery, there are other components that go into making the battery: graphite, cobalt, and nickel.
+Though lithium is the major component of the solar battery, there are other components that go into making these storage devices: graphite, cobalt, and nickel.
 The mining practices that go along with obtaining the lithium and cobalt for EV batteries can be harmful to the people living in the countries that produce these materials.
-One major concern is how the mining of cobalt affects the people in the Democratic Republic of Congo (DRC).
-The process in which cobalt is mined puts many locals at risk.
+One major concern is how the mining of cobalt affects the local people in the Democratic Republic of Congo (DRC).
 The miners don’t wear face masks or gloves and are often under the age of 18.
 Mine collapses are also common causing injury and death.
 It is estimated that 35,000 children work to extract cobalt from the ground in DRC.

 What Happens to Solar Back Up Batteries at The End of Their ‘Life’?